ecumenos/ecumenos-docs/achitecture/pds.md

 #### Endpoints

 - search:
-    - endpoint for searching of Orbis Socialis contant (use Orbis Socialis search);
+    - endpoint for searching of Orbis Socialis content (use Orbis Socialis search);
     - endpoint for searching accounts;
 - feed:
     - endpoints for getting feed;